-CH211 Chemistry of the Elements 4 credits An in-depth study of the Table of Elements and the atomic, ionic and molecular nature of materials.
-Emphasis on understanding the relationship between composition/structure of matter and its physical and chemical properties.
-Explore the most widely accepted theories on the origins and natural states of matter, and the bonding models used to explain and anticipate material properties.
-Address the many numerous, important commercial chemicals and industrial processes.
-Laboratory presents a series of exercises that demonstrate the chemical principles presented in lecture.
-Recommended for those planning to teach the physical sciences, but may be taken by non-science majors as well.
-Prerequisites: CH111 or CH114; Prerequisite or corequisite: CH112.
-3 hours lecture, 3 hours laboratory.
+CH211 Chemistry of the Elements 3 credits An in-depth study of the Periodic Table of Elements and the atomic, ionic, and molecular nature of materials.
+Emphasis will be placed on understanding the relationship between composition/structure of matter and its physical and chemical properties.
+The lecture introduces the most widely accepted theories on the origins and natural states of matter, and the bonding models used to explain and anticipate material properties.
+Descriptive chemistry will address many important commercial chemicals and industrial processes.
+The course is recommended for those planning to teach in the physical sciences, but may be taken by non-science majors as well.
+Prerequisite: CH113.
+3 hours lecture.